tankwyn/lorx/README.md

 lorx.execute(init, update, function() print('exit!') end)
 ```

-To run a game, provide the game directory as the sole arg to lorx.sh or lorx.exe: `<path-to-lorx> <game-directory>`.
+To run a game, provide the game directory as the sole command line argument to lorx.sh or lorx.exe: `<path-to-lorx> <game-directory>`.

 There are some examples shipped with the source code, you can view them to learn more about Lorx.
 (Before you try any of these, it is strongly advised that you get familiar with [Orx's config system](https://wiki.orx-project.org/en/orx/config) first.)

-In addition, there is some advices about setting up a development environment:
+In addition, there is some advices for setting up a development environment:

 * Auto-completion and linting: If your editor/IDE (vscode, vim, ...) supports LSP, you can install the [sumneoko](https://github.com/sumneko/lua-language-server) Lua language server, download the Emmy annotations for Lorx and set the `api` path as an external library path for your project.
-* Debugging: use a debugger plugin that supports custom Lua environments (e.g. [Local Lua Debugger](https://github.com/tomblind/local-lua-debugger-vscode.git) for vscode).
+* Debugging: Use a debugger plugin that supports custom Lua environments (e.g. [Local Lua Debugger](https://github.com/tomblind/local-lua-debugger-vscode.git) for vscode).

 ## Build